akroshko/crypt-profiles/README.md

 problem in cryptography.
 This is even the case in a single-user many-computer setting.

+- allow automatic rotation and of passwords and keys between profiles

 - make it easier to have a public-key-only profile, for instance, for mobile or travel applications where information can be encrypted and later decrypted in a secure environment